UniSite: The First Cross-Structure Dataset and Learning Framework for End-to-End Ligand Binding Site Detection: Rethinking the Evaluation Metrics for Binding Site Detection

 However, these methods fail to address the core issues, as they still lack proper matching between predicted and ground truth sites, and the \textbf{top-$\boldsymbol{n}$} or \textbf{top-($\boldsymbol{n}$+2)} metrics introduce information leakage.

-To overcome these limitations, we propose to calculate the \textbf{Average Precision (AP)} metric based on the \textbf{residue-level IoU}.
+To overcome these limitations, we propose to calculate the \textbf{Average Precision (AP)} metric based on the \textbf{residue-level IoU} as a fair metric for method evaluation.
 We calculate AP as follows: First, we sort all predictions by confidence scores.
 Then, we match each ground truth site to the predicted site with the highest score and residue-level IoU above a predetermined threshold, enforcing a one-to-one assignment constraint.
-Finally, we compute AP as the area under the interpolated precision-recall curve following COCO evaluation protocols~\citep{coco2014}, which is widely used in Object Detection.
+Finally, we compute AP as the area under the interpolated precision-recall curve following COCO evaluation protocols~\citep{coco2014}, which is widely used in object detection.
+The pseudo-code for AP calculation is provided in Appendix~\ref{ap}.
 The AP metric offers two significant advantages: (1) the residue-level IoU enables accurate shape and size comparison between binding sites; (2) the one-to-one matching scheme inherently prevents double-counting of predictions.